andreaczhang/andreaczhang/README.md

 ### Hi there 👋

-I'm Chi, I am a researcher at the Norwegian Institute of Public Health.
+I'm Chi, I am a researcher at University of Oslo.
+Previously I worked at the Norwegian Institute of Public Health.

-🔭 I am currently working on CSIDS.
+🔭 I am currently working on Nor-Eden, CSIDS, and a few small R projects.

-🌱 I am currently learning public health surveillance with R.

 📫 How to reach me: send me a DM on twitter @Andreasheenn or follow me on @andreasheenn@fosstodon.org